-Inconclusive reactors (IRs) are animals that have a TB skin test result that is neither definitively clear nor positive.
-The animal shows a reaction to bovine tuberculin greater than the avian, but not strong enough to be classified as a reactor.
+An inconclusive reactor (IR) is an animal with a TB skin test result that is neither clear (negative) nor positive.
+The animal shows a positive reaction to bovine tuberculin greater than to the avian tuberculin, but not strong enough to be classified as a reactor.

 IRs are placed under movement restrictions and must be isolated from the rest of the herd until they are re-tested.
 The Animal & Plant Health Agency (APHA) issue a letter and restriction notice (TB34) for IRs which explains what keepers need to do.
 The soonest an IR can be re-tested is 60 days after the injection date of the previous test.
 IRs cannot move off the holding (e.g. to slaughter) except under a licence issued by APHA.

-For IRs found where herd movement restrictions (TB02) are already in place, a TB34 isolation notice is served on the IR(s).
-You must isolate the IR(s) from the rest of the herd promptly.
-IRs identified at a short interval test (SIT) are re-tested at the next SIT.
+For IRs found where whole herd movement restrictions (TB02) are already in place (e.g. in a TB breakdown situation), a TB34 isolation notice is served on the individual IR(s).
+You must isolate the IR(s) from the rest of the herd promptly and from any reactors found, if possible.
+Any IR(s) identified at a short interval test (SIT) are re-tested at the next SIT.
 If the herd doesn’t require a further SIT, only the IRs are re-tested, but the whole herd movement restrictions (TB02) remain in place.